 How oscillations shape the functional architecture of the working brain

-The 'Neuronal Oscillations' research group is situated at the Centre for Cognitive Neuroimaging at the Donders Institute for Brain Cognition and Behavior.
-The group is headed by Prof. dr. Ole Jensen.
+The 'Neuronal Oscillations' research group is part of the newly established Centre for Human Brain Health at University of Birmingham.
+The group is transitioning from the Centre for Cognitive Neuroimaging at the Donders Institute for Brain Cognition and Behavior.
+It is headed by Prof. Ole Jensen.

 The main goal of the 'Neuronal Oscillations' research group is to understand how oscillatory activity shapes the functional architecture of the working brain during cognitive processing.
 While modulations of alpha band oscillations (8-13 Hz) reflect anticipatory top-down modulation, bottom-up processing is reflected by gamma band synchronization (30-100 Hz).
 Specifically, the core